MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 ```none
 PS C:\> Get-NetAdapter
 ```
+### Set the VLAN for a Network

+To set a VLAN for ID for a network to use, use the option, `-o com.docker.network.windowsshim.vlanid=<VLAN ID>` to the `docker network create` command.

 ### Multiple Container Networks
 Multiple container networks can be created on a single container host with the following caveats: